 - I haven’t tried using all yolks or all whites or no eggs.
 If you’d like to try that, you’ll be experimenting.

 - As I’ve mentioned, I honestly think xanthan gum is worth it’s weight in gold here.
 You’ll be able to roll the pasta thinner and it will hold together better during the cooking process.
-I haven’t tried the pasta without it and I don’t intend to.
+I have developed a gum free version for my cookbook.